plaidml/tpp-mlir/benchmarks/README.md

 Both reference runs (C++ and MLIR) should also produce similar outputs.
 Since the MLIR run needs to be representative of existing Python models, the C++ side has to adapt to have the same ops.

-Those runs can be very slow and shouldn't be used for benchmakrs for anything bigger than a single MLP layer.
+Those runs can be very slow and shouldn't be used for benchmarks for anything bigger than a single MLP layer.
 But they should be used for golden outputs for any models we try to benchmark.
 Larger models may need to cache the inputs/outputs to avoid a very slow reference run on every benchmark loop.